Skip to Content

 Other

-In this article, you will learn about the definitions and differences between Product Management and its counterpart Project Management, and the responsibilities of Product Managers and Project Managers.
-Hopefully, it will help you understand the Product Manager vs Project Manager debate.
+In this article, you will learn about the definitions and differences between product management and its counterpart project management, and the responsibilities of product managers and project managers.
+Hopefully, it will help you understand the intricacies and nuances of the product manager vs. project manager debate.

 Products Vs. Projects

-Project Management and Product Management are complimentary but distinct; that probably explains the ongoing Product Manager vs Project Manager debate.
-In order to fully understand the differences between these functions, one must first understand the difference between a product and a project.
+Project management and product management are complimentary but distinct tasks; that probably explains the ongoing product manager vs project manager question.
+In order to fully understand the differences between these roles, one must first understand the difference between a product and a project.

 A product is anything that can be offered to a market to solve a problem, or to satisfy a want or need.
 Products have a cycle that consists of multiple stages.
 First, the product is conceived, then developed, then introduced and managed in the market, and finally, the product is retired when the need for it diminishes.
 A product team usually develops products.